Certain home remedies and medical treatments may relieve pain from impacted wisdom teeth. A dentist may recommend removing them.

 Acetaminophen is available over the counter in its generic form or under brand names such as Tylenol.
 The medication is available in higher doses by prescription.

 The aspirin you might take to relieve severe headaches may also help your wisdom teeth pain.
-A

 Benzocaine is an anesthetic and numbing agent.
 It is available over the counter in products for dental pain relief, under brand names such as Orajel and Anbesol.

-It is not recommended for
+It is

 Sometimes your wisdom tooth isn‘t what’s causing pain.
 There are many potential causes of dental pain.
 For example:

-- Sharp pain: may be from cavities, chips, cracks, or mean you need a new filling or crown.
+- Sharp pain: This may be from cavities, chips, cracks, or mean you need a new filling or crown.

 A dentist can help discover the cause of your mouth pain and recommend a treatment plan.